pinselimo/cstructs-in-haskell/README.md

 The ```alignment``` function is trivial and only tested implicitly through ```sizeOf```.

 Imports from C are tested in ```CTest.hs``` and together with the identity tests form the guarantee that also exports to C are consistent.
-All tests are performed for all available GHC/CABAL/Stack versions through the [Stack CI script](https://docs.haskellstack.org/en/stable/travis_ci/) on both Linux and OSX to ensure maximum compatibility.
+Until Travis CI became unusable for FOSS projects all tests were performed for all available GHC/CABAL/Stack versions through the [Stack CI script](https://docs.haskellstack.org/en/stable/travis_ci/) on both Linux and OSX to ensure maximum compatibility.
+Now only the latest GHC versions are checked on Linux, macOS and Windows using cabal through GitHub Actions.
+Compatibility with older versions of GHC should however be kept.

 ## License